openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/Section_learner_problem_view.rst

 * **Accessible Label.** Within the problem text, you can identify the text that is, specifically, the question that learners need to answer.
-The text that is labeled as the question is used by screen readers, reports, and Insights.
+The text that is labeled as the question is used by screen readers, and reports.
 For more information, see :ref:`Simple Editor`.

 * **Randomization.** In certain types of problems, you can include a Python script to randomize the values that are presented to learners.
 You use this